dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 * **Lower security risks:** Centralized authentication reduces the attack surface related to credential handling.
 * **Improved user experience:** Consistent authentication flows and session handling across services.
 * **Interoperability:** Widely adopted protocols like OIDC and SAML provide flexibility and broad integration possibilities with various IdPs.
-* **Separation of concerns:** Removes authentication related logic from application code, simplifying service development and maintenance.
+* **Separation of concerns:** Removes authentication-related logic from application code by offloading it to the proxy, simplifying service development and reducing maintenance effort.
-* **Consistent behavior:** Identity validation and protocol handling in the proxy ensures uniform behavior across services.
+* **Consistent behavior:** Identity verification and protocol handling in the proxy ensure uniform behavior across services.
-* **Improved security posture:** Reduces the risk of implementation flaws by consolidating authentication related logic into a dedicated, hardened component.
+* **Improved security posture:** Reduces the risk of implementation flaws by consolidating authentication-related logic into a dedicated, hardened component.
-* **Authentication orchestration:** Some proxies support multiple authentication configurations, such as chaining protocols and subject-specific variations.
+* **Authentication orchestration:** Some proxies support multiple authentication configurations, including protocol chaining and subject-specific variations.
+This enables support for different contexts, such as first- and third-party access, or a mix of external clients and internal services.
+* **Strong foundation for service-to-service trust:** Enables zero-trust networking models with workload identity verification.

 #### Cons

-* **Operational complexity:** Requires deployment and maintenance of additional components per microservice leading to higher resource usage and costs.
+* **Operational complexity:** Requires deployment and maintenance of additional components per microservice, leading to higher resource usage and costs.
 * **Header spoofing risk:** Misconfiguration or insufficient validation in the proxy can allow malicious clients or internal actors to spoof or manipulate identity headers.
 Ensuring correct proxy setup and strict header validation is essential to maintain the integrity of identity information.
 * **Configuration consistency:** All proxies across the service landscape must be configured uniformly to ensure consistent authentication behavior and user experience.
 Inconsistencies in configuration can lead to confusing user flows or even security vulnerabilities.
-* **Authentication data exposure risk:** Using the same authentication data (e.g., tokens, cookies, assertions) for both external clients and internal services increases the risk of leakage and unauthorized access.
-If an internal service is inadvertently exposed - due to misconfiguration or an attacker gaining internal access - the leaked authentication data may enable unauthorized access to sensitive resources.
+* **Coupling of external authentication data with internal trust assumptions:** Using the same authentication data for both external clients and internal services increases the risk of leakage and unauthorized access.
+If an internal service is inadvertently exposed because of a misconfiguration or an attacker gaining internal access, the leaked authentication data may enable unauthorized access to sensitive resources.

 ### Edge-Level Authentication

 In this pattern, authentication is handled at the system boundary by a shared component such as an API gateway or ingress proxy.
 This component authenticates incoming requests from external clients before they reach internal services.
-It integrates with one or multiple Identity Providers (IdPs) using protocols such as OIDC, OAuth2, SAML, or mTLS, and propagates verified identity information, typically via headers, to downstream services for further processing.
+It integrates with one or multiple Identity Providers (IdPs) using protocols such as OIDC, OAuth2, SAML, mTLS, or other mechanisms, and propagates verified identity information, typically via headers, to downstream services for further processing.

 ![Edge-Level Authentication](../assets/Edge_Level_Authentication.svg)